jecttheus/nvim-conf/README.md

 :PackerClean
 ```

-i.
-NOTE:
+- NOTE:
-ii.
-Must include the `wbthomason/packer.nvim` itself as plugin via `use 'wbthomason/packer.nvim'` in `init.lua`,
+  -  Must include the `wbthomason/packer.nvim` itself as plugin via `use 'wbthomason/packer.nvim'` in `init.lua`,
 so that the Packer won't try to remove itself.